jackmanb1985/markdown-cv/index.md

 Implemented and designed multi-site architecture for legacy platform migrations from virtualisation to cloud.
 Providing fault tolerance and high availability using solutions including F5 Big-IP GTM and ASM for geo-redundancy and security, Ansible idempotent deployments and Heat Orchestration and containerisation.

+Constructed and administered CI/CD driven Kubernetes orchestrated container based deployment on AWS.
+Driven via Bamboo based application pipelines, terraform and Ansible.
+Accelerated app deployments by 60% per Agile sprint.

 Orchestrated platform migration and redesign of critical video content management systems for the Australian Football League (AFL).
 Providing operational availability of five 9's and >12x performance improvements realised through migration.

-Optimisation of video encode workflows with a 4x faster than real-time result from delivery to presentation.
-Enhancements include improved quality and a realised reduction of consumed bandwidth (profile tuning).
+Optimisation of video encoding workflows with a 4x faster than real-time result from asset delivery to content presentation.
+Enhancements include improved quality and a realised reduction of consumed bandwidth through profile tuning.

 Architectural design and implementation of file distribution and sharing platform utilising best in market high-speed file transfer protocols (Aspera).
 Designed specifically for implementation on the Telstra Digital Video Network.